grew-nlp/grew_doc/content/tutorial/04_terminaison.md

 The fist command returns a graph which is identical to the input one: there is exactly one `ADV` in the input graph, the rule is applied to it and replaces `ADV` by `ADV`!

-Now, the second command tries to apply the rule iteratively and stops when no more rule can be applied… but the rule can always be applied again and again at the same place.
+Now, the second command tries to apply the rule iteratively and stops when no more rules can be applied… but the rule can always be applied again and again at the same place.
 The computation is not terminating.
 Fortunately, **Grew** tries to help us and provide the following error:

 {{< error file="static/tutorial/04_termination/_build/loop.log" >}}

 **Grew** tries to track the non termination problem with a bound on the number of rule applications (by default 10000) and stop the computation when the bound is reached.
-The error message also give the name of the last ten rules applied before the bound is reached to help us understand the problem.
+The error message also gives the name of the last ten rules applied before the bound is reached to help us understand the problem.

-The solution here, is of course to remove this rule which is useless, but more complicated case may occur!
+The solution here, is of course to remove this rule which is useless, but more complicated cases may occur!

 ## Another looping rule